 A comprehensive physical education program that will continue to provide learning experiences to meet the current and projected needs of individual students.
 Emphasis will continue to do include physical fitness activities and team sports concepts at the highest possible level to enable students to demonstrate proper social skills in physical education and beyond.
 The emphasis on maintaining an active healthy lifestyle will be stressed to include nutrition and drug avoidance.

 This is a survey art course which emphasizes studio art.
 Students will apply media, techniques, and processes in creating their own artwork.
 Students will be expected to understand a variety of vocabulary with respect to the making of their studio art projects.
 Students will identify and use the elements and principles of design.
 An understanding of composition and space is emphasized with respect to art criticism and the students’ own artwork.
 Students will draw often from life, including – landscape (outdoors), still life, portrait studies at home and in class, and figure studies.
-Mediums include (but are not limited to), pencil, colored pencil, pen and ink, scratchboard, oil or dry pastels, charcoal, markers, acrylic paint, watercolors, printmaking, collage, wire sculpture and clay.
+Mediums include (but are not limited to), pencil, colored pencil, pen and ink, scratchboard, oil or dry pastels, charcoal, markers, acrylic paint, watercolors, printmaking, collage, wire sculpture, and clay.
 Class critiques are held as a way to enhance art appreciation and understanding of art criticism.
-In addition to studio art, art history subjects include Impressionism, Post Impressionism, and 20th century art.
-During 4th marking period, 8th graders are given the opportunity for independent study.
+In addition to studio art, art history subjects include Impressionism, Post Impressionism, and 20th-century art.
+During the 4th marking period, 8th graders are given the opportunity for independent study.
 They must choose from several of the media listed above.